Wrecks and Reefs

 If you have not dove in the last 18 months, you must either take a Scuba Review class OR have you first dive guided by a current Dive Master or above.
 Guides are available for a fee, but must be booked in advance.

 It is important to log your dives so you can prove your diving experience and have the ability to dive on more of the great sites that South Florida has to offer.
-We start the PADI Advanced Class every Tuesday, Thursday and Saturday and it only takes 3 days to complete.

 If you have never dove in the ocean before we strongly recommend taking a “Discover local diving course” This one day class teaches you what ocean divers need to know.
 It is fun and there is no exams to take, just diving.
 Please call one of our instructors for times and availability.